nickisnoble/Semantic-Content-Editor/README.md

 4. Push to the branch: `git push origin feature/my-new-feature`
 5. Submit a pull request :D

+## Development Setup

+This project uses [Grunt.js]() to process stylesheets.
+In order to properly work with on it, you'll need to have [node.js]() installed.

+When you first clone the repo, run `$ npm install` to install the project dependencies.

+While working on the project, we have a few commands set up:

+`$ grunt` - watches `scss` files for changes, and automatically processes the styles on save.

+`$ grunt compile` - runs style processing once.

 ## History

 TODO: Write history